Chimpanzees' tea party: History

 The Chimpanzee Tea Party began in the London Zoo in 1926 as an attraction for displaying the Zoo's primates.
 The Wellington Zoo also displayed Chimpanzee Tea Parties around this time, ending them in 1956.
 The phenomenon reached numerous other zoos, spreading to New York, Moscow, and New Zealand, among other places.
 The act became so popular and well-known that in 1956 the Mayor of Auckland was photographed having tea with chimps from London.
 The Chimpanzee Tea Party also influenced the beginning of the chimp-themed PG Tips commercials.
 The chimps also acted out other human characters such as men moving furniture and women ironing laundry.

 Once the zoo shows gained popularity in London, this event spread to the marketing world.
 Notably, companies like PG Tips seized upon the appeal of trained chimpanzees and monkeys to craft television advertisements.
-PG Tips used them for television ads starting in 1956, with the company even using a monkey in their advertising campaigns as late as 2010.
-These animals quickly became a major hit in the marketing field, and ads of chimpanzees having a tea party were aired from 1956 to 2002, with monkeys still being a major ad component much later.
-The practice of the Chimpanzee Tea Party generally fell out of favor around the 1970s, although in select cases, it continued into the 2000s.
+PG Tips used them for television ads from 1956 to 2002, as the chimps proved very popular with audiences.
+The practice of the Chimpanzee Tea Party generally fell out of favor around the 1970s, although in a few cases, it continued into the 2000s.